Empagliflozin and Linagliptin

 Concerns related to adverse effects:

-• Arthralgia: Severe and disabling arthralgia has been reported with DPP-IV inhibitor use; onset may occur within 1 day to years after treatment initiation and may resolve with discontinuation of therapy.
-Some patients may experience a recurrence of symptoms if DPP-IV inhibitor therapy resumed.
+• Arthralgia: Severe and disabling arthralgia has been reported with dipeptidyl peptidase 4 (DPP-4) inhibitor use; onset may occur within 1 day to years after treatment initiation and may resolve with discontinuation of therapy.
+Some patients may experience a recurrence of symptoms if DPP-4 inhibitor therapy resumed.

 • Bullous pemphigoid: DPP-4 inhibitor use has been associated with development of bullous pemphigoid; cases have typically resolved with topical or systemic immunosuppressive therapy and discontinuation of DPP-4 inhibitor therapy.
 Advise patients to report development of blisters or erosions.
 Discontinue therapy if bullous pemphigoid is suspected and consider referral to a dermatologist.

 • Genital mycotic infections: Empagliflozin may increase the risk of genital mycotic infections (eg, vulvovaginal mycotic infection, vulvovaginal candidiasis, vulvovaginitis, candida balanitis, balanoposthitis).
 Patients with a history of these infections or uncircumcised males are at greater risk.

 • Hypersensitivity reactions: Rare hypersensitivity reactions (including anaphylaxis, angioedema, exfoliative skin conditions, urticaria) have been reported in patients treated with linagliptin or empagliflozin; events have generally been noted within the first 3 months of linagliptin therapy, and may occur with the initial dose.
 Discontinue if signs/symptoms of hypersensitivity reactions occur.
 Use is contraindicated in patients with a previous serious hypersensitivity reaction to linagliptin or empagliflozin.
 Use with caution if patient has experienced angioedema with other DPP-4 inhibitor use.

-• Hypotension: Empagliflozin may cause cause symptomatic hypotension due to intravascular volume depletion especially in patients with renal impairment (ie, eGFR <60 mL/minute/1.73 m2), elderly, patients on other antihypertensives (eg, diuretics, ACE inhibitors, or angiotensin receptor blockers [ARBs]), or those with low systolic blood pressure.
+• Hypotension: Empagliflozin may cause symptomatic hypotension due to intravascular volume depletion especially in patients with renal impairment (ie, eGFR <60 mL/minute/1.73 m2), elderly, patients on other antihypertensives (eg, diuretics, angiotensin-converting-enzyme [ACE] inhibitors, or angiotensin receptor blockers [ARBs]), or those with low systolic BP.
 Assess volume status prior to initiation in patients at risk of hypotension and correct if depleted; monitor for signs and symptoms of hypotension after initiation.